akrasuski1/halb-cpu/dtl-vs-ttl.md

 same curve.
 In fact, the results are indistinguishable from the two-resistor ones; and since they use less components, they are superior choice in most cases.

+# Verdict

+DTL uses 3R, 3D and 1T per inverter and has ~3us rise time.
+TTL without pullup uses 1R and 2T per inverter and has rise on the order of 1us, precise value depending on actual resistor choice.
+TTL seems like a better choice here.

+# Table of measurements

 | X \[kohm\] | Y \[kohm\] | Delay of 24 gates \[us\] | Current consumption of 24 gates \[mA\] |
 | ------------- | ------------- | ------------- | ------------- |